Similarities Between Transcription and DNA Replication

 There are two main differences between the nucleotides used in DNA and those in RNA and we'd better mention them now before you start thinking biology is actually a piece of cake.
 Although, if you have one of those right now, please count us in.
 Chocolate is our favorite.

 2. RNA uses the nucleotide base uracil instead of thymine.
 Like thymine, uracil can base pair with adenine.
-Therefore, the standard base-pairing rules that apply for DNA also apply for RNA.
+Therefore, the standard base-pairing laws that apply for DNA also apply for RNA.
 Score!

 Not too hard, right?

-Bacteria contain only one RNA polymerase, but eukaryotes have three types.
-These different polymerases are better able to adapt to the higher order chromatin structure of eukaryotic chromosomes, including the incorporation of DNA into nucleosomes.
-These eukaryotic RNA polymerases also specialize in producing specific types of RNA, which we will describe in more detail in the next section.
+Bacteria contain only one kind of RNA polymerase, but eukaryotes have three types.
+These eukaryotic RNA polymerases specialize in producing specific types of RNA, which we'll describe in more detail later.

 RNA polymerase doesn't always transcribe the new RNA strand at a constant rate.
 Other proteins, called elongation factors, help ensure that the RNA polymerase continues producing the RNA strand in a steady fashion.